Alauddin Husain Shah: Origin and early life

 Ala-ud-din Hussain Shah who ruled Gaur between 1493 and 1519 must be given the credit of being the first Bengalee ruler of Gaur.
 While there are many theories about his origin, he was clearly born of a Bengalee mother and was the first ruler of Gaur who gave encouragement to the newly growing Bengali language.
 He showed no discrimination between his Hindu and Muslim subjects and fought several wars with neighboring kings in order to consolidate the unclear frontiers of what was eventually to become Bengal.

 One of the first mosques built by Husain Shah, the Kherur Mosque, in Chandpara, where he reportedly spent much of his childhood.

 On the other hand, the Riyaz-us-Salatin mentions Husain's father Sayyid Ashraf Al-Husaini later inhabiting Termez (in Turkestan) for a long period before settling in the Chandpur mouza of Rarh (western Bengal).
 Husain and his elder brother, Yusuf, spent their childhood studying under the local Qadi, who later married his daughter to Husain due to his noble background.
 Chandpur is often equated to the village of Chandpara in Murshidabad district, where a number of inscriptions can be founded during the early part of Husain's reign.
 Husain had also constructed the Kherur Mosque in Chandpara in the first year of his reign in 1494.
 A lake in this village, called Shaikher Dighi, is also associated with Husain.
 Krishnadasa Kaviraja, who was born during Husain's reign, claims that the latter worked for Subuddhi Rai, a revenue officer in the erstwhile Bengal's capital Gaur, and was severely whipped during the excavation of a lake.
 Local traditions in Murshidabad also claim that Husain was the rakhal (cow-keeper) for a Brahmin in Chandpara.

+Considering the reference to his employment under Subuddhi Rai, historian Abdul Karim suggests that Husain had a gradual rise in Bengal's government, prior to being appointed wazir under Shamsuddin Muzaffar Shah.
+He further offers that Husain had been following in the footsteps of his father, Sayyid Ashraf, who Karim tentatively identifies as being the officers Khan Mu'azzam Ashraf Khan and Sayyid A'zam Sayyid Dastur, mentioned in the inscriptions of the last Ilyas Shahi sultans Ruknuddin Barbak Shah and Jalaluddin Fateh Shah respectively.
+Karim continues that Sayyid Ashraf had been involved in the ascension of the latter, for which he was appointed wazir and acknowledged on the coinage.
+Karim further suggests that Husain himself may have also taken part in this regime change.

 16th-century Portuguese explorer João de Barros mentions the story of a noble Arab merchant from Aden arriving in Chittagong with an army to aid the Sultan of Bengal in conquering Orissa.
 This merchant later killed the Sultan, thus becoming ruler of Bengal, and according to Heinrich Blochmann, Barros' narrative is in reference to Husain Shah.